Events and Breakout Class Possibilities

 Worship Leader Boot Camp

-This promotional video, from a previous boot camp, will sum up much of what is covered at the event.
+This promotional video will sum up much of what is covered at the event.

 Many churches are struggling to determine what their church’s corporate worship should look like in their setting.
 Many are encountering worship conflict.
 This 3.5 hour seminar explores factors that should be considered in this quest.
 The Worship Summit material is part of the Worship Leader Boot Camp–it sets the biblical and missional foundations upon which the worship leading instruction is laid.
 More info: www.WorshipSummit.org.